 This would work to provide some more consistency between the desktop user interface and apps, as well as aligning it more with modern web and app style.
 This change isn't certain though, but has been hinted at more than once.

-Windows 10 20H1 brings new virtual desktop names
+Windows 10 May 2020 Update brings new virtual desktop names

 When you make virtual desktops in Windows 10 right now, they get rather unhelpful, numbered names: Desktop 1, Desktop 2, etc.

 The Windows 10 May 2020 Update should introduce the option to create custom names for each virtual desktop.
 So, if you use virtual desktops to separate work and play or various projects, you can make sure each is clearly labeled for which project each is dedicated to.

 And, as Windows Central notes, the custom virtual desktops can be saved so they aren't reset after each reboot.

 Windows 10 May 2020 Update brings commitment to Windows Hello

 Many computers are now built with fingerprint scanners or advanced cameras that provide facial recognition to work with Windows Hello.
 This lets you sign on without a password, but Windows still requires a password for the account even if you don't have to use it to sign on every time.

 The Windows 10 May 2020 Update may include an option to make your device password-less, letting it exclusively rely on Windows Hello for signing into your Microsoft account, Windows Central reports.

 In addition, the update is also adding Windows Hello PIN sign-in to Safe mode, so Windows 10 S mode users won’t have to rely on their password when troubleshooting their laptops.